 Animal products reduce the growth of healthy bacteria and enhance the growth of “bad” bacteria linked to chronic disease.

-Avoid fried foods, added butter, and processed oils for optimal gut health.
-There are several healthy oil swaps that can be implemented in all kinds of recipes, from healthy sweet treats to salads.
+Avoid fried foods, added butter, and processed oils in your leaky gut diet for optimal health.
+There are several healthy cooking oil swaps that can be implemented in all kinds of recipes, from healthy sweet treats to salads.
 Most plant foods are also naturally low in fat.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as Advil and aspirin, alter the composition of the gut microbiome and contribute to leaky gut.
 Leaky gut is a condition in which gaps in the intestinal walls may widen, allowing bacteria, toxins and undigested food particles to pass through the intestinal walls into your bloodstream.